kvnang/frkennyang/src/posts/Mary Major/index.md

 This Basilica is known as the **Basilica of St. Mary of the Snows**.
 Why?

 The legend goes that during the time of **Pope Liberius**, a wealthy Roman man named **John** and his wife, who had no children, promised to give their possessions to the Virgin Mary.
 They prayed for guidance on how to honor her.
 One night, they both had a vision of the Virgin Mary and were instructed to **build a basilica** in her honor where snow fell on the **Esquiline Hill** in Rome.
-When snow did indeed fall, Pope Liberius marked out the exact location where the basilica was to be built.
+When snow did indeed fall on August 5, 356, Pope Liberius marked out the exact location where the basilica was to be built.
 The basilica was then constructed on that very spot.

 The first recorded mention of this supposed miracle was after the year 1000.
 The legend may have been implied in the *Liber Pontificalis*, which stated that Pope Liberius built the basilica near the Macellum of Livia.